 So what happens if your child is ill?

 If your child is ill, you have a responsibility to inform the school of their illness by 8:30am each day for every day of illness.
 For those parents who do not contact the school, a text is sent from the Attendance team asking of the child’s whereabouts.
-If no response is gained, the parent will receive a phone call from our Learning Mentor, Miss H. Walker.
-If there has been no response after three days, on the advice of the Educational Social Worker Miss H Walker and Mrs J Preston will make a home visit to the child that day and will continue to do so until a response is gained.
+If no response is gained, the parent will receive a phone call from our Learning Mentor, Mrs Shiel.
+If there has been no response, staff will make a home visit to the child that day.
 A child’s welfare is paramount and everybody needs to know they are safe.
 If at any point we have concerns regarding a child’s safety then an immediate referral is made to the Educational Welfare Team.

 A child should not return to school until they are fit and well.